 \begin{quote} \begin{em} Does there exist a universal weighted averaging scheme that achieves superlinear convergence without a delayed transition, and without any prior knowledge about the objective? \end{em} \end{quote}

 Remarkably, the answer to this question is affirmative.
-The non-uniform/weighted averaging scheme we present below puts more weight on recent Hessian estimates, so that the second-order information from the global phase is forgotten more quickly, and the transition to a fast superlinear rate occurs after only $O(\T)$ iterations.
-Thus, the superlinear convergence occurs without any delay (up to constant factors).
-Such a scheme will necessarily have a slightly weaker superlinear rate than uniform averaging as $t\rightarrow\infty$, but we show that this difference is merely an additional $O(\sqrt{\log t})$ factor (see Theorem~\ref{thm:4} and Example~\ref{exp:5} for details).
+The weighted/non-uniform averaging scheme we present below puts more weight on recent Hessian estimates, so that the second-order information from the global phase is forgotten more quickly, and the transition to a fast superlinear rate occurs after only $O(\T)$ iterations.
+Thus, the superlinear convergence occurs without any~delay (up to constant factors).
+Such a scheme will necessarily have a slightly weaker superlinear rate than the uniform averaging as $t\rightarrow\infty$, but we show that this difference is merely an additional $O(\sqrt{\log t})$ factor (see Theorem \ref{thm:4} and Example \ref{exp:5} for a formal statement).